How to pick the right credit card for your financial goals

 This was exactly the situation my wife and I were in several years ago.
 Our strategy was simple.
 We transferred our existing debt to 0% balance transfer cards.
 Once transferred, we didn’t use the cards for anything else.
 Instead, we had a second rewards card for everyday purchases that we paid in full each month.

-In terms of balance transfer cards, I’d recommend either the Discover IT™, Citi® Diamond Preferred® Card, or Capital One® Platinum Prestige Credit Card.
+In terms of balance transfer cards, I’d recommend either the Discover it® 21 Month Balance Transfer Offer, Citi® Diamond Preferred® Card, or Capital One® Platinum Prestige Credit Card.
 Each offers some of the longest 0% balance transfer deals you’ll find anywhere.
 If the size of your debt requires transfer to more than one card due to credit limits, each of these options is a winner.
 They do come with a 3% transfer fee, but it’s worth avoiding the interest payments.
 You’ll find these offers and others in our list of 0% balance transfer offers.

 As for your second card, I’d pick one of the cash back or travel rewards cards listed at the end of this article.